Tale Of Us: The Beginning of the Endless

 I used to go to piano lessons, not because I wanted to but because it was a part of the musical upbringing in our house.
-Karm, my partner, plays the piano as well.
-He now plays it properly because he studied it for this project.
+Karm, my partner in Tale Of Us, plays the piano as well.
+He now plays it properly because he studied it for the Endless project.
 I got back to it later, when I was in university and matured a bit.
 By then I listened to all kinds of electronic music, like Aphex Twin and Boards of Canada.

 The beginning of the 2000s was an incredible time for electronic music.
 Then I started to come back to minimalism and very introspective electronic compositions.
 In the end that type of music is very connected to classical music because of the string and piano sections.
 Slowly from there I went back in time.
 Back to Rachmaninov, which is now one of my main inspirations.
 So, I didn’t study music history it from the beginning.
 It was more of a process from the modern times back to the old.

 How did you approach this journey of merging two worlds musically?
 Where do you see similarities and differences between classical and electronic music?